rsk/rsk.github.io/updates.md

 ### This is my public diary
+- 2022 july 16 10:28 pm : This world is too complicated to understand.
+Can't afford to be hurt and cant hurt anyone.
+Its a double sided sword.
+Funny isnt it.
+Ea principles/ethics ayithe correct ga follow avvali anukuntunnano avve dati life gaduputhunna anipisthundi.
+Ee dikkumalana feelings , Dikkumalina life.

 - 2022 july 16 10:25 pm : Na child, telugutunakalu page.
 Telugu language preservation effort emavthundo ani badha ga undi.
 I can do wonders with with.
 Lots of ideas and lots of potential with the way its going right now.

 - 2022 july 16 10:22 pm : indake mummy tho call ayindi, everything changed in a spilt second.
 I cannot see her suffer.